- This post contains affiliate links. Read more here.

 Health-monitoring litters

-One of the more interesting trends in kitty litter is health-monitoring formulas that change colors to indicate potential health problems.
+One of the more interesting trends in kitty litter is health-monitoring formulas that change colors to indicate potential health problems like urinary tract infections, bladder inflammation, urinary stones, or blood in the urine.
 One Rover writer tested the popular color-changing brand Pretty Litter, and noted this could be a valuable tool for concerned cat parents, especially since it can be hard to detect when cats are actually sick or in pain.

 However, Lusvardi says the accuracy of these litters is unreliable, and they may lead to false positives—something he’s run into with his own clients.
 “It seems like they cause a lot of false alarms and unnecessary stress on both humans and felines.”